Hollyhocks

 The flowers of hollyhocks are the true showstoppers, presenting themselves in large, open blooms that can be 3 to 5 inches in diameter.
 They come in a wide array of colors, including white, pink, red, yellow, purple, and even black.
 The plants produce single or double flowers, depending on the variety, which bloom from the bottom of the stalk upwards, offering a prolonged display of color from mid-summer to early fall.
 Each flower, encircled by a ruffled margin, lasts about a week, but the overall blooming period can extend several weeks as new flowers continue to develop.

-See also How to Identify Buffalo Grass?
+See also How to Dry Parsley in Oven?

 Stems and Foliage